inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 the nightly consolidation process means that the databases are always behind what is currently happening and may not exactly match events as they occurred.

+[//]: # (When reading the "data" and "metadata", the question arose what sort of data it is that we're talking about, text, images, videos? it might not be relevant here, but it made me wonder whether a small example of "data" could be added)

+[//]: # (Again, this might be me not knowing better, but what is the "core system" and why is it not suitable for "general reporting"?
+I guess that could be added a little more detail in half a sentence or so)

 ![Data flow in the hospital](./images/Figure_1.png)

+[//]: # (If I were to polish this figure, I would probably aim to have the labels not run over arrows if possible.
+What is Chronicles, POC, SIP and HSL?
+Could that perhaps be added in the label?
+I notice that a clinician might know these acronyms, but for me it's more guessing ... )

 In order to provide live data suitable for research and clinical applications we have created EMAP, a pipeline that includes both gathering data in real-time and retrieving historical data; functionality not mirrored by any other